matthewpenkala/Local-STMPO-AE/README.md

 - Hash style: `shot_####.png`
 - printf style: `shot_%04d.png`

-If your output is a single file (mov/mp4/wav/etc), the runner prevents parallel writes by forcing concurrency=1.
+If your output is a single file (mov/mp4/wav/etc), the runner can still run concurrent `aerender` children by rendering per-range segment files and stitching them at the end with **FFmpeg**.
+If FFmpeg isn’t available, it safely falls back to concurrency=1 to avoid parallel write collisions.

 ---